oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Patching technology | Agency preference of Intune, MECM or WSUS | For cloud native deployments, Intune is the only option available.<br><br>For hybrid deployments, all three options are available for implementation.
+Patching technology | Organisation preference of Intune, MECM or WSUS | For cloud native deployments, Intune is the only option available.<br><br>For hybrid deployments, all three options are available for implementation.
 Intune provides a simpler approach to patching whilst MECM and WSUS provide more granular control of patch deployment.
 Patching Testing Method | Pilot and Production | Allows early deployment and test of Windows updates to selected users prior to the full release of updates to the remaining users.<br><br>The Pilot group will be a select number of users who will actively provide feedback on updates before rollout to all users.
 Feature Updates | Enabled | To align with the ACSC Windows hardening guidance.
 Quality Updates | Enabled | To align with the ACSC Windows hardening guidance.
 Driver Updates | Enabled | To align with the ACSC Windows hardening guidance.
 Microsoft Product Updates | Enabled | To align with the ACSC Windows hardening guidance.
-Patching Frequency | Existing Agency patch scheduling based on Essential Eight guidance | The Agencies existing patch schedule should reflect:<br><br>Patches, updates or vendor mitigations for security vulnerabilities in operating systems are applied two weeks of release, or within 48 hours if an exploit exists. <br>Meets ACSC Essential Eight guidance for patching Operating Systems.
+Patching Frequency | Existing organisation patch scheduling based on Essential Eight guidance | The Agencies existing patch schedule should reflect:<br><br>Patches, updates or vendor mitigations for security vulnerabilities in operating systems are applied two weeks of release, or within 48 hours if an exploit exists. <br>Meets ACSC Essential Eight guidance for patching Operating Systems.

 ### Networking